-Core Strategy Spatial Policy 10 identifies the need to create areas of safeguarded land 2.60 (called Protected Areas of Search (PAS) in the previous Unitary Development Plan) to ensure the long term endurance of the Green Belt and provide a reserve of potential sites for longer term development needs beyond the plan period (2028).
-The National Planning Policy Framework, paragraph 85, defines safeguarded land as land between the urban area and the Green Belt, identified to meet longer term development needs.
+Core Strategy Spatial Policy 10 identifies the need to create areas of safeguarded land 2.58 (called Protected Areas of Search (PAS) in the previous Unitary Development Plan) to ensure the long term endurance of the Green Belt and provide a reserve of potential sites for longer term development needs beyond the plan period (2028).
+The National Planning Policy Framework 2012, (paragraph 85), defines safeguarded land as land between the urban area and the Green Belt, identified to meet longer term development needs.
 This could include both housing and employment.
-This equates to sites with a total housing capacity of 6,600 to meet the Core Strategy requirement.
-Hence, in addition to the housing requirement, additional land is identified as safeguarded land.
+This would equate to sites with a total housing capacity of 6,600 to meet the current Core Strategy requirement in full.
+However, due to the Council's emerging work on housing need and the uncertainty about what a new housing requirement may be, it is not considered justified to identify further safeguarded land releases from Green Belt to meet this requirement in full at Adoption.
+Hence, the Site Allocations Plan designates safeguarded land with a total indicative housing capacity of 4,666 dwellings.
+Any shortfall between this and Core Strategy Policy SP10 will be addressed through the Site Allocations Plan Review as set out in Policy HGR1.
 Section 3, policy HG3 designates sites to be protected as safeguarded land (for both housing and employment).
 The distribution of safeguarded land is not even across HMCAs because some areas cannot provide any as they have no Green Belt boundary - the City Centre and Inner HMCAs, or otherwise have tight boundaries offering little or no opportunity - East and North HMCAs.
 The table below illustrates the distribution of Safeguarded sites across Leeds.

-&lt;sup>1 This is sites lower than 0.4ha or fewer than 5 units in the City Centre.
+2 This is sites lower than 0.4ha or fewer than 5 units in the City Centre.